Electronic properties, correlated topology and Green's function zeros: Total charge

 We can apply a similar analysis to the dispersive bands of the Hatsugai-Kohmoto model of Eq.~\ref{Eq:MultibandHK}.
 It is sufficient to consider a single-band version of the Hamiltonian to illustrate our results.
 Since the model is local in momentum space where the individual $\bs k$ points are decoupled from each other, every such momentum point can be viewed as a single site Hubbard model with a different onsite energy.
 Hence the results from previous paragraphs for the single site Hubbard model in the atomic limit can be utilized in a straightforward manner.

 We focus on the limit where the interaction strength $U$ is larger than the bandwidth with an occupation $N=1$ per spin (half-filling) and momentum point.
 Fig~\ref{Fig:HK-Count} shows a schematic of the spectral function in this limit.
 The solid lines are the upper and lower `Hubbard-like' bands and the dashed line is the contour of Green's function zeros.
 The blue dots mark the intersection of the zero surface with the chemical potential and the red (green) arrow denotes a momentum point inside (outside) the zero surface at zero energy (Luttinger surface, LS).
 At the particle hole symmetric point (solid blue dot), there exist two poles (two zeros) below (at) the chemical potential.
 Hence, like in the particle-hole symmetric case described earlier we have $N = v_l = 1, \delta v =0$.
 Away from particle-hole symmetry, the chemical potential can be moved above or below the zero frequency (short black solid lines) for a given momentum corresponding to the blue arrow.
 Alternatively, the momenta can occur inside or outside the LS.
 For the case when the chemical potential is above zero, or equivalently, the momentum point lies inside the LS as marked by the red arrow, there are two poles and zeros below the chemical potential.
 As a result, $v_l =0$ but $\delta v = -1$ so that the net particle count $N=1$ continues to be preserved.
 Similarly, when the chemical potential is below zero, or equivalently, the momentum point lies outside the LS as marked by the green arrow, there are two poles below the chemical potential and we obtain $v_l =2$ but $\delta v = 1$ so that the net particle count is again $N=1$.
 Therefore, the particle number remains conserved for each momentum as expected for the Hamiltonian in Eq.~\ref{Eq:MultibandHK} regardless of changes in chemical potential.
 The result above reconciles two seemingly conflicting notions: (1) that chemical potential changes less than or order of the Mott gap are not expected to affect physical properties since the ground state is unchanged and (2) that only "occupied" singularities (zeros or poles) contribute to the total particle number.
 From our analysis above, we can conclude that indeed Green's function zeros contribute to the total particle number while also keeping it invariant to chemical potential changes smaller than $U$.
-This is made possible because any variation of a topological quantity due to chemical potential changes, in this case the Luttinger count $v_l$, is offset by an opposite variation of a non-topological one, here the backflow deviation $\delta v$ in Eq.~\ref{ParticleNumberCount}.
-We will see below that a similar mechanism holds for the transverse Hall response function.
+The reconciliation between (1) and (2) is made possible because properly accounting for zero contributions is necessary to obtain the correct invariant value, and any deviation of the topological quantity (here the Luttinger count $v_l$) from this value due to chemical potential changes is offset by an opposite variation of a non-topological one (here the backflow deviation $\delta v$) in Eq.~\ref{ParticleNumberCount}.
+We will see below that a similar mechanism holds for the transverse Hall response function where the role of the Luttinger volume is played by the topological number $N_3$ [\textit{c.f.} Eqs.~\ref{eqn:sigma-G-Lambda0},~\ref{eqn:N3expression},~\ref{eqn:sigma-xy-N3-relation}].